You can check current BART delays here and on the BART Twitter.

 BART is dirty!

 About that, the trains are disgusting.
 I would never sit on those seats because I see some of the dirtiest people on earth sitting on them.
-I have even seen a guy piss and or shit himself on the seat, get up, leave a wet spot and someone else a few stops later unknowingly sit in that seat.
+I have even seen a guy piss and or crap himself on the seat, get up, leave a wet spot and someone else a few stops later unknowingly sit in that seat.
 You just have no idea who was there before you.
 If you’re wondering why I didn’t say anything it’s because I wasn’t near enough and there were about 10 people in the vicinity that could have said something.
+As we all know, people don’t talk to each other on BART, even to help one another out.
 Oh well, just watch your BART seats!

 BART is overcrowded!